DrBarnabus/pullrequest-automation/README.md

 # DrBarnabus/pullrequest-automation Action

+This is the `next` branch that currently contains an unstable in-development version of the Action which will eventually be labelled `v4`.
+For the latest stable release, which is `v3`, check out the `main` branch.

 #### GitHub Pull Request process and task automation

 A GitHub Action to automate a number of common pull request processes/tasks in a GitHub Repository.